ASK THE MXPERTS: WHY DOES MXA HATE THE WORLD MOTOCROSS CHAMPIONSHIP?

 We appreciate the talent of the men who race the World Motocross Championships.
 They are excellent racers and deserve all the credit they get.
 But, Youthstream, now called In Front Racing (and run by Giuseppe Luongo’s son), does not deserve any accolades for what has happened to Grand Prix motocross under their watch.
 Need examples?

 (1) All the glitzy infrastructure, high-rise pit building and hospitality areas have been paid for with money taken away from the riders and local race promoters.

 (2) It’s no secret that under Giuseppe Luongo, MXGP charges such exorbitant sanction fees that most of the traditional tracks and clubs have been priced out of the market.
 Occasionally, like at the British or American Grands Prix, Luongo will cut the promoter a good-guy deal.
 Why?
-Because he is concerned about becoming an irrelevant “Third World Motocross Championship” with the only promoters who can afford his reported $650,000 sanction fee being countries with government handouts.
-It’s no surprise that MXGP is going to Indonesia, Argentina, Turkey, China and fishing for a possible Iraq, Iran or Kuwait deal (after Qatar went away)—these countries pay the full price.
+Because he is concerned about becoming an irrelevant “Third World Motocross Championship” with the only promoters who can afford his reported $650,000 sanction fees being countries with government handouts.
+It’s no surprise that MXGP has been going to Indonesia, Argentina, Turkey, China and fishing for a possible Iraq, Iran or Kuwait deals (after Qatar went away)—these countries pay the full price.